 UWF maintains a university license agreement for an online text matching service called Turnitin.
-At my discretion I will use the Turnitin service to determine the originality of student papers.
-If I submit your paper to Turnitin, it will be stored in a Turnitin database for as long as the service remains in existence.
-If you object to this storage of your paper:
+At my discretion, I may use the Turnitin service to evaluate the originality of student papers.
+I may employ other services and techniques to evaluate your work for evidence of appropriate authorship practices as needed.

 Evaluating Originality Reports

 When a paper or excerpt is submitted to Turnitin, an originality report is created.
 This report tells the instructor what percentage of text strings in the paper match text strings in other sources found in the Turnitin database.
 The originality report provides links to all sources of matching text strings to enable the instructor to review and evaluate the suspected content.
-Faculty must evaluate the quality of the originality report independently and determine if the similarities identified actually represent plagiarized text.
-The originality report shows all matches, even those where students have cited the text properly.
-Faculty should examine the identified text to determine whether plagiarism has actually occurred.
+Instructors should evaluate the quality of the originality report and use their profesional judgment to determine if the similarities identified represent plagiarized text.
+The originality report shows all matches, even those in which students may have cited the text properly.
+Faculty should examine the identified text to determine whether plagiarism has occurred.